 - Discuss safety in and around the vehicle.

 - Answer any questions you may have, so ask away.

 After the Car Seat Checkup

 A car seat checkup is considered a success if you can answer yes to the following questions:

 - Did you perform the installation?

 - Do you feel confident about installing and using the car seat correctly?

-- Did the technician answer all your questions?
-If not, were you given another expert to contact or will the CPS technician follow up with you?
+- Were your questions answered?
+If not, were you given direction as to who you should contact or will the CPS Technician follow up with you?